 Set boundaries and stick to them

-There is a difference between marriage and separation; when you allow your spouse to enjoy all the rights of marriage like intimacy, they will never be in a hurry to sort things out.
+There is a difference between marriage and separation.
+If you allow your spouse to enjoy all the rights of marriage like intimacy, they might not be in a hurry to sort things out.

-While drafting the goal, set boundaries, and strictly adhere to them to the core.
+While drafting the goal, set boundaries, and strictly adhere to them.

 Communication is paramount both in marriage or separation.